Thailand

 Here's a little conundrum for you to think about.

 Imagine you come across some poor villagers from the poorest part of the country who, while toiling in the fields one day under a blazing Thai sun, discover some 100 million year-old dinosaur bones, eggs and fossilised dinosaur dung.
-To palaeontologists the find is priceless and could offer valuable clues to what life was like on earth millions of years ago or help us to understand what really killed off the dinosaurs.

-What do you do?
 Here are some possible suggestions:

 1. Give your dog a treat.